 Legalized markets in the United States and Canada have led to a surge in sales, especially in Western states where the recreational and medical markets are thriving.
-In fact, BDSA estimates that legal cannabis sales will reach $27 billion by 2022, a CAGR of 6% over the five years to 2022.
+In fact, BDSA estimates that legal Marijuana CBD sales will reach $27 billion by 2022, a CAGR of 6% over the five years to 2022.

 The growth of legal markets has also been accompanied by increased awareness of the negative health and environmental effects of illegal and grey-market cannabis use.
 This is a major reason why many countries are considering legalizing cannabis, as well.